BingcongLi/ConEF/README.md

 on GPUs.
 We expect ConEF to be useful when intergrating with [ZeRO2 or ZeRO3](https://arxiv.org/abs/1910.02054).
 In particular, assuming we use a gradient compression that reduces 90% of communication overhead, and the memory-communication tradeoff between different algorithms are summarized in the figure below.
+(To be upload.)

 ### Requirement: